etzm/iscc-sum/docs/specifications/treewalk.md

 - repo/src/main.py
 ```

-> [!NOTE]
+!!! note

-> The ignore file itself is included in the output (unless excluded by a parent ignore file)
+    The ignore file itself is included in the output (unless excluded by a parent ignore file)

 ## 6. Treewalk-ISCC Extension